Arshak Poladian

 Poladian is a known expert of Oriental, Arabic and Kurdish studies.
-He published several important researches and monographs on the origin of Kurds based on the Arabic sources.
+He has published several important researches and monographs on the origin of Kurds based on Arabic sources.

 Early life and education

 Poladian was born on May 15, 1950, in Ras al-Eyn in the Syrian province of Hassaka.
-He lived in Syria till 1963 then immigrated to Armenia with his family at the age of 13.
+He lived in Syria until 1963, then immigrated to Armenia with his family at age 13.
 He received his BA and MA in history in 1968-72 from Yerevan State Pedagogical Institute, Faculty of History and Geography.
-From 1978 till 1982 he was visiting scholar at Leningrad (Saint Petersburg) Institute of Oriental Studies, Soviet Union Academy of Sciences.
+From 1978 until 1982 he was visiting scholar at Leningrad (Saint Petersburg) Institute of Oriental Studies, Soviet Union Academy of Sciences.

 Diplomatic service

 Poladian started his diplomatic career in 1993.
-He served as head of the Arab Countries Division, Middle East Department at the Ministry of Foreign Affairs till 1998.
-In that capacity he was in charge of policy formulation and implementation of bilateral political, economic and cultural exchanges with the Arab countries.
-From 1998 till 2000 Poladian served as adviser to the Minister of Foreign Affairs on Middle Eastern affairs.
+He served as head of the Arab Countries Division, Middle East Department at the Ministry of Foreign Affairs until 1998.
+In that capacity, he was in charge of policy formulation and implementation of bilateral political, economic and cultural exchanges with the Arab countries.
+From 1998 until 2000, Poladian served as adviser to the Minister of Foreign Affairs on Middle Eastern affairs.

-In 2000 he was appointed as Chargé d'Affaires of Armenia in United Arab Emirates, and in 2002 he was granted diplomatic rank of ambassador extraordinary and plenipotentiary and became Armenia's first ambassador to the United Arab Emirates till 2006.
+In 2000, he was appointed as Chargé d'Affaires of Armenia in United Arab Emirates, and in 2002 he was granted diplomatic rank of ambassador extraordinary and plenipotentiary and became Armenia's first ambassador to the United Arab Emirates until 2006.
 Simultaneously Poladian was appointed as non-resident ambassador to the State Kuwait and Kingdom of Bahrain from 2003 to 2007.
-On 26 April 2004 Poladian presented his credentials to Sheikh Hamad Bin Isa Al Khalifa, King of Bahrain.
-On 2 November 2004 he presented his credentials to the Emir of Kuwait as non-resident ambassador of Armenia.
+On 26 April 2004, Poladian presented his credentials to Sheikh Hamad Bin Isa Al Khalifa, King of Bahrain.
+On 2 November 2004, he presented his credentials to the Emir of Kuwait as non-resident ambassador of Armenia.

 On August 23, 2007, by the executive order of the president of Armenia, Poladian was appointed ambassador of Armenia to the Syrian Arab Republic.
-He presented his credentials to His Excellency President Dr. Bashar Al Assad on 7 October 2007, five days after his arrival, and since then his official tenure has started.
-Since 2011 Poladian also serves as non-resident ambassador to the Hashemite Kingdom of Jordan.
-He presented his credentials to His Majesty King Abdullah II on April 2, 2011.
-On October 25, 2018, by the presidential executive order Poladian was recalled from Syria and Jordan.
-In recognition for his excellent diplomatic activities and noble personality, Poladian was awarded the Syrian Order of Merit of the Excellent Degree at a farewell ceremony organized by the Syrian Foreign and Expatriates Ministry on Thursday, November 15, 2018.
+Poladian also became non-resident ambassador to the Hashemite Kingdom of Jordan in 2011.
+On October 25, 2018, by presidential executive order Poladian was recalled from Syria and Jordan.
+He was awarded the Syrian Order of Merit of the Excellent Degree at a farewell ceremony organized by the Syrian Foreign and Expatriates Ministry on Thursday, November 15, 2018.